South Africa - Moolmanshoek

 To make the most of the riding at Moolmanshoek you should be a fit and competent rider, confident at all paces.

-On some days you will head out on a morning ride, returning to the lodge for lunch, and ride out again in the afternoon.
+You will head out on a morning ride, returning to the lodge for lunch, and ride out again in the afternoon.

 The going is fabulous on the grassy plains, and there are plenty of long canters to enjoy.
 The horses settle into a wonderful rhythm and are happy to keep going for as long as their riders ask.
 The mountain paths afford incredible views of the reserve below.
-In places the mountain riding can be technical - there are short stretches of sheer rock to cross and steep ascents and decents to negotiate.
+In places the mountain riding can be technical - there are short stretches of sheer rock to cross and steep ascents and descents to negotiate.
 But these horses are so sure-footed that you can trust them entirely to keep you safe.

 The horses are mostly ridden in simple snaffle bridles, although some go in curbs.
 You ride in comfortable South African trail saddles, which are specially designed for long hours of riding.
 Breastplates and cruppers are often used when riding the more mountainous routes.